haseebaslam95/MMPKD/README.md

 ### 2.2 Configs
 #### 2.2.1 Training Settings
-These settings are needed duri
+These settings are needed during training
 ###### 2.2.1.1 epochs
 Number of training epochs.
 ###### 2.2.1.2 batch-size